shalior/wp-referral-code/readme.txt

 this plugin brings referral codes to your wordpress website. many shortcodes are available and its all free

 == Description ==
-WP Referral code helps you generate a refer code for each of your users and start your version of referral marketing.on user registeration plugin will capture the refer code.
-WP Referral Code provides a user-friendly "copy refer link box" so that users can easily copy and share their link.
+WP Referral Code is a WordPress plugin that helps you generate a unique referral code for each of your users, enabling you to start your own version of referral marketing.
+Upon user registration, the plugin captures the refer code automatically.
+Additionally, WP Referral Code provides a user-friendly "copy refer link box" that allows users to easily copy and share their referral link.

-this plugin\'s only dependency is wordpress core you can use it with all plugins out there. the logic after successful referred registeration is up to you though.
-2 important hooks will help you with that. check documentation on plugin website for more information.[Documentation](http://shalior.ir/wp-referral-code "Shalior")
+This plugin is dependent only on the WordPress core and can be used with all other plugins.
+However, the logic after successful referral registration is up to you.
+To help with this, two important hooks are provided.
+For more information on how to use them, please refer to the plugin documentation, which can be found on the plugin website [Documentation](http://shalior.ir/wp-referral-code "Shalior").

-several shortcodes are provided to help you get the things where they should be. you can see a list of them on plugin options
+Several shortcodes are available to help you place things where they need to be.
+A list of these shortcodes can be found in the plugin options.

-All information about referral status of user is on user edit page(Dashboard->Users->selec a user). there you can see how many users he has invited and referred by who.
+All information related to the referral status of a user can be found on the user edit page (Dashboard->Users->select a user).
+Here, you can view how many users the user has invited and who they were referred by.

 == Installation ==
 note: on activation plugin will create refer codes for all of your users.